bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:29 PM CT, May 05</p>
+<p class="updated_time"> Latest data: 04:26 PM CT, May 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 60°, which is 19° *colder* than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Tomorrow is expected to be 0° **warmer** than today.

 Currently:

-- 55°
+- 52°
 - Light Rain
-- 79% humidity
+- 80% humidity
-- 9 mph wind
+- 8 mph wind
-- 85% cloud cover
+- 93% cloud cover
-- 34 AQI 🟩
+- 35 AQI 🟩
-- 0.12 inches of rain in the past 24 hours
+- 0.17 inches of rain in the past 24 hours
 - 0.05 inches of rain expected in the next 48 hours